Moscow trials: Legacy

 All of the surviving members of the Lenin-era party leadership except Stalin, Trotsky and Kalinin, were tried.
 By the end of the final trial Stalin had arrested and executed almost every important living Bolshevik from the Revolution.
 Of 1,966 delegates to the party congress in 1934, 1,108 were arrested.
 Of 139 members of the Central Committee, 98 were arrested.
 Three out of five Soviet marshals (Alexander Ilyich Yegorov, Vasily Blyukher, Tukhachevsky) and several thousands of the Red Army officers were arrested or shot.
 The key defendant, Leon Trotsky, was living in exile abroad, but he still did not survive Stalin's desire to have him dead and was assassinated by a Soviet agent in Mexico in 1940.

+Historian Isaac Deutscher regarded the Moscow trials "as the prelude to the destruction of an entire generation of revolutionaries".

 While Khrushchev's Secret Speech denounced Stalin's personality cult and purges as early as 1956, rehabilitation of Old Bolsheviks proceeded at a slow pace.
 Nikolai Bukharin and 19 other co-defendants were officially completely rehabilitated in February 1988.
 Yagoda, who was deeply involved in the great purge as the head of NKVD, was not included.
 In May 1988, rehabilitation of Zinoviev, Kamenev, Radek, and co-defendants was announced.

 After the death of Stalin, Nikita Khrushchev repudiated the trials in a speech to the Twentieth Congress of the Communist Party of the Soviet Union:

 It is now known that the confessions were given only after great psychological pressure and torture had been applied to the defendants.
 From the accounts of former GPU officer Alexander Orlov and others the methods used to extract the confessions are known: repeated beatings, torture, making prisoners stand or go without sleep for days on end, and threats to arrest and execute the prisoners' families.
-For example, Kamenev's teenage son was arrested and charged with terrorism.
-After months of such interrogation, the defendants were driven to despair and exhaustion.

 In January 1989, the official newspaper Pravda reported that 25,000 persons had been posthumously rehabilitated.